metacpan/metacpan-cpan-extracted/distros/S/Slackware-SBoKeeper/README.md

 git clone git://git.slackbuilds.org/slackbuilds.git
 ```
 You will now need to tell **sbokeeper** where the repo is on your system.
 You
-can do that either through the `-s` option for the `SBoPath` configuration
+can do that either through the `-s` option or the `SBoPath` configuration
 field.
 ```
 echo "SBoPath = /absolute/path/to/repo" >> ~/.config/sbokeeper.conf